 To be licensed as a Certified Master Social Worker in Florida you must have:

-- Completed 3 semester hours of graduate level coursework in the following content areas: (1) agency administration and supervision; (2) program planning and evaluation; (3) staff development; (4) research; (5) community organization; (6) community services; (7) social planning and (8) human services advocacy
+- COURSEWORK: Completed 3 semester hours of graduate level coursework in the following content areas: (1) agency administration and supervision; (2) program planning and evaluation; (3) staff development; (4) research; (5) community organization; (6) community services; (7) social planning and (8) human services advocacy

-- Completed 3 years of experience in the field of social work, 2 years of which must have been at the post-master’s level under the supervision of a person who meets the education and experience requirements for certification as a certified master social worker or as a clinical social worker under Chapter 491, F.S.
+- EXPERIENCE: Completed 3 years of experience in the field of social work, 2 years of which must have been at the post-master’s level under the supervision of a person who meets the education and experience requirements for certification as a certified master social worker or as a clinical social worker under Chapter 491, F.S.

-- Passed the national Advanced Generalist level examination developed by the Association of Social Work Boards (ASWB)
+- EXAM: Passed the national Advanced Generalist level examination developed by the Association of Social Work Boards (ASWB).

 Applicants with Health History